Welcome to today's edition of the Rush 24-7 podcast.

 So he rented a herd of cows to stand beside him when he launched his presidential campaign.

-He'd just decided it would look good for him.
+He just decided it would look good for him.

-In fact, it's his truck and he had 200,000 miles on it.
+In fact, it's his truck, and he had 200,000 miles on it.

-Uh but it but uh and and then even better than that, there was uh what was that guy?
+And then, even better than that, there was what was that guy, Howard Feynman.

-Uh and he took it a step further.
+And he took it a step further.

-He didn't think the truck was any old prop, but he thought it was uh a kind of racial code.
+He didn't think the truck was any old prop, but he thought it was a kind of racial code.

 And pickup trucks, there's a racial aspect to it one way or another.

-Uh so these guys are saying, oh, it's not a Truck he uses to get from A to B. It's a racial, it's some kind of racial code he's signaling to notorious Massachusetts racist voters.
+It's a racial, it's some kind of racial code he's signaling to notorious Massachusetts racist voters.

 And this is really the difference in America now.